Municipal Guards: Constitutional Amendment

-There is a PEC (Proposal of Constitutional Amendment, PEC nº 534/2002) which would change the Brazilian City/Municipal Guards constitutional status.
-If approved, the good use of police power will be regulated to every Municipal Guard Corps to serve and protect the Brazilian cities and citizens, transforming these corporations into law enforcement agencies de jure (The Brazilian people consider the Guardas policemen de facto, and the Brazilian Ministry of Justice are treating the guards as constables.
-However, the Brazilian State Police Forces do not agree with this ideal- Indeed, all the municipal guard operatives accuses the State sheriffs and colonels of interfering in the municipality autonomy.
+There is a PEC (Proposal of Constitutional Amendment, PEC nº 534/2002) which would change the Brazilian City/Municipal Guards' constitutional status.
+If approved, the good use of police power will be regulated by every Municipal Guard Corps to serve and protect the Brazilian cities and citizens, transforming these corporations into law enforcement agencies de jure (The Brazilian people consider the Guardas policemen de facto, and the Brazilian Ministry of Justice are treating the guards as constables.
+However, the Brazilian State Police Forces do not agree with this ideal- Indeed, all the municipal guard operatives accuse the State sheriffs and colonels of interfering in the municipality's autonomy.
 In Portuguese, this act is called "ingerência").

 The PEC was approved in the Brazilian Federal Senate and the Brazilian Federal House of Representatives Justice Commission (now it is waiting to be approved in the Brazilian Federal House of Representatives, in two voting sessions, with open vote).